Quiver Schur algebras and q-Fock space: Graded multiplicities and -Fock space

 As promised in the introduction, we now draw the connection between the algebras ${A}^\bnu$ and the theory of higher representation theory as in the work of Rouquier \cite{Rou2KM} and Khovanov-Lauda \cite{KLIII}.
-We still assume that $\bnu$ is of the form $\bnu=(\omega_{\charge_1},\dots,\omega_{\charge_\ell})$,

-We have proven that ${A}^\bnu$ and $T^\bnu$ satisfy the double centralizer property for the bimodule $ {A}^\bnu \eT$.
-This implies, see e.g. \cite[Remark 2.8]{MSSerre}, that the functor $M\mapsto M \eT$ is a full and faithful functor from the category of projective ${A}^\bnu$-modules to the category of all $T^\bnu$ modules.
+We start with the combinatorics of Fock space, obtain the main result on decomposition numbers and finish with a categorification result.